EHC councilman chastised by resident and colleagues for earlier comments

-EGG HARBOR CITY — City Councilman Clifford Mays, Jr. made headlines following the city council reorganization meeting on January 2 when he proclaimed that council was comprised of “white supremacists."

-After a month and a half of near silence on the subject, numerous council colleagues chastised him for his comments at the council meeting on Feb.
-13.
+EGG HARBOR CITY – Egg Harbor City Councilman Clifford Mays, Jr. made headlines following the city council reorganization meeting on January 2 when he proclaimed that council was comprised of “white supremacists”.
+After a month and a half of near silence on the subject, numerous council colleagues chastised him for his comments at the council meeting on Thursday, February 13.

 Newly elected councilmembers Steven Dash, Mattia Brown and Scott Trythall were sworn in at the January 2 meeting and agreed that the comments made by Mays negatively affected that event.